MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

 - **Get-EXOMobileDeviceStatistics** cmdlet now supports the _Identity_ parameter.
 - Improved reliability of session auto-reconnect in certain cases where a script was running for ~50 minutes and threw a "Cmdlet not found" error due to a bug in auto-reconnect logic.
 - Fixed data-type issues of two commonly used "User" and "MailboxFolderUser" attributes for easy migration of scripts.
 - Enhanced support for filters as it now supports four more operators: EndsWith, Contains, Not and NotLike support.
-Check [Filters in the EXO V2 module](filters-v2.md) for attributes that aren't supported in filters.
+Check [Filters in the Exchange Online PowerShell module](filters-v2.md) for attributes that aren't supported in filters.

 #### Version 0.4578.0